The History of Cladda

 Worn on the right hand with the heart turned outwards, the world will know that the heart has not yet been won.

-Worn on the right hand with the heart turned inwards, it shows that friendship and love is being considered.
+Worn on the right hand with the heart turned inwards, it shows that friendship and love are being considered.

 Worn on the left hand with the heart turned inwards, it means two loves have joined forever.